fbpxIntroduction - Sexperterna

 Condoms provide by far the best protection against sexually transmitted infections (STIs),

 but they still don’t provide 100% protection.
-Even if you always use a condom, it may be a good idea to get tested for STIs.
+Even if you always use a condom, it is a good idea to get tested for STIs.

-Safer sex means making a conscious effort to minimize the risk of transmitting STIs.
-Keeping an eye on your own health is a good start.
-If you know you have an STI you can do something about it – such as get treatment, but you can also avoid passing it on.
-Many STIs have no visible symptoms, so many people don’t realize they have one, but they can still be bad for your health and be passed on to others.
+Safer sex means making a conscious effort to minimise the risk of transmitting STIs.
+Keeping an eye on your health is a good start.
+If you know you have an STI you can do something about it – for one, get treatment, but also you can avoid passing it on.
+Many STIs have no visible symptoms, so many people don’t realise they have one, but they can still be bad for your health and be passed on to others.

 Most infections can be cured and are easy to treat if they’re discovered in time.
-Untreated STIs also increase susceptibility to HIV.
 Testing can also put your mind at ease.
 If you’re worried or just want to check, go and get tested!

-Everyone has an HIV status, but not everyone is certain what it is, whether or not they are carrying HIV.
 The only way of taking control and avoiding uncertainty is to get tested.
 There are many benefits of having this control, from avoiding uncertainty for yourself and your sexual partners, to being able to start effective treatment at the right time if it turns out you do have the HIV virus.
-Many people who have HIV today catch it from someone who doesn’t realize they have it.
-Testing is also an excellent opportunity to talk to a knowledgeable advisor and get answers to any queries you may have about sex and safer sex.
-Seize this opportunity to get personal advice about your sexual health!
-Several clinics now offer testing with quick results, so you get the results after just 30 minutes rather than waiting a week.
+The overwhelming majority of people who contract HIV today get it from someone who doesn’t realise they have it.

 Was this article useful?